 Method Complaints about Part D prescription drugs - Contact Information

 CALL 1-888-477-4663

 Calls to this number are free.
 We are available 8:00 am-8:00 pm, 7 days a week, October 1 to March 31.
 On weekends and certain holidays from April 1 to September 30, your call may be handled by our automated phone system.

 Member Services also has free language interpreter services available for non-English speakers.

 TTY 711

 Calls to this number are free.

+We are available 8:00 am-8:00 pm, 7 days a week, October 1 to March 31.
+On weekends and certain holidays from April 1 to September 30, your call may be handled by our automated phone system.

 FAX 1-315-870-7788

 WRITE Nascentia Health Plus

 Attn: Grievance & Appeals

-1050 West Genesee St
+1050 West Genesee Street

 Syracuse, NY 13204

 MEDICARE WEBSITE You can submit a complaint about Nascentia Dual Advantage directly to Medicare.
-To submit an online complaint to Medicare go to https://www.medicare.gov/MedicareComplaintForm/home.aspx .
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .

-Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay our share of the cost for medical care or a drug you have received